Home

 3

-Most people work with me across a small number of structured sessions rather than indefinitely.
+Most focused pieces of work take a small number of structured sessions rather than continuing indefinitely.

 A Different Starting Point